All Collections

 10.3 Match Lobby Chat

-An adult sponsor from each team must be present and available in Match Lobby Chat on the PlayVS platform throughout the entire match for any communication needed during the match itself.
+A Sponsor from each team must be present and available in Match Lobby Chat on the PlayVS platform throughout the entire match for any communication needed during the match itself.
 Failure to do this may result in a loss for the adult sponsor’s team.

-10.3.1 Established Communication.
 An adult sponsor from each team must establish communication in the match lobby chat at the beginning of a match.
 This will allow participants and league officials to establish that an adult sponsor is present for the match as required by PlayVS rules.
 Failure to do this may result in a loss for the adult sponsor’s team.

 10.3.1.1 No Response.
 Adult sponsors should reach out to PlayVS Support if an attempt to establish communication has been made and there is no response from the opposing adult sponsor.
 This will allow us to resolve the issue with a League official.